ericcchiu/algorithm-challenges/README.md

 # algorithm-challenges
-Algorithm challenges with solutions written in JavaScript
+Algorithm challenges with solutions written in JavaScript and Python